 - large number of problem solving in the class,

-- Well prepared notes,
+- Well prepared notes for all the subjects,

 - Small batch size